 Rosa del Duca

 Rosa del Duca is a writer, journalist, teacher and musician.
 She grew up a tomboy in rural Montana, where she joined the Army National Guard when she was seventeen.
 During her six-year contract, she became not only a conscientious objector, but a feminist and unlikely rebel.
-That tumultuous time is the focus of her memoir, Breaking Cadence: One Woman's War Against the War, forthcoming from Ooligan Press in May, 2019.
+That tumultuous time is the focus of her memoir, Breaking Cadence: One Woman's War Against the War, forthcoming from Ooligan Press in May, 2019, and her companion podcast, Breaking Cadence: Insights From a Modern-Day Conscientious Objector.
 Rosa's shorter creative work has been published in CALYX, River Teeth, Cutbank, Grain, the Los Angeles Review, and other literary magazines.

 Rosa lives in Castro Valley, California with her writer, professor, and craftsman husband, Nicholas Leither, and their two young children, Itasca and River.